minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 These accessors are safer to use but, like `getVolatile` and related operations, they do not enforce correct usage.
 It remains the developer’s responsibility to apply them appropriately.

+### Default Values

+One solution to make sure a fields has been set/computed might be reading the fields using non-stable semantics just before using stable semantics.
+Unfortunately, this would forever prohibit constant folding as the non-stable read would forever be kept in the code path.

+Therefore, in order for stable semantics to work with uninitialized fields, it is proposed that any get stable operation that sees a _default_ value would prevent such values from being constant folded.
+This is congruent with `@Stable` fields.
+At the beginning of a fields lifetime (unless it is ACC_STRICT), the field holds its default value (i.e., `null` or zero) and the initial default value might be updated at any time.
+Once a non-default value is observed using stable semantics, the VM can constant-fold such values.

+### Simplifications

 Initial attempts were made with the aim to replace the 9 `get*StableVolatile` variants using memory fences but were unsuccessful on weaker platforms like AArch64.